Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations

 We further investigate robustness under increasing nonlinearity using the source-free Poisson--Boltzmann equation with $k=0.01$, $1$, and $100$.
 As $k$ increases, the operator becomes increasingly stiff and exhibits sharp boundary layers.

 The results under varying nonlinearity strengths are detailed in Table~\ref{tab:nonlinear}.
-Across all regimes ($k=0.01$ to $100$), LNF-NO maintains stable optimization and consistently low errors (around $2\%$ relative error).
-In contrast, as shown in the bottom rows of Table~\ref{tab:nonlinear}, both DeepONet and FNO exhibit degraded accuracy or significantly higher training costs as nonlinearity strengthens.
-For the stiffest case ($k=100$), LNF-NO achieves a relative error of $2.42\times 10^{-2}$, significantly outperforming both DeepONet ($1.01\times 10^{-1}$) and FNO ($1.01\times 10^{-1}$), suggesting that the proposed multiplicative fusion provides an effective inductive bias for stiff nonlinear operators.
+Across all three nonlinearity regimes, LNF-NO attains the lowest test error among the compared models while maintaining a clear advantage in training efficiency.
+For the stiffest case ($k=100$), LNF-NO achieves a relative error of $2.28\times 10^{-2}$, significantly outperforming all compared baselines, suggesting that the proposed multiplicative fusion provides an effective inductive bias for stiff nonlinear operators.